samuelmasuy/Concordia-Schedule-to-Gcal/README.md

 ## Description

 This is a web application that converts your University (Concordia) schedule to recurring Google calendar events, it uses the micro-framework [Flask][fl].
-When you input the url of you schedule, you have the option to chose if you would like to create a secondary calendar.
+The app parses the academic schedule provided on the website of MyConcordia with the help of lxml using XPath.
-This app also parses <http://www.concordia.ca/maps/sgw-campus.html> and <http://www.concordia.ca/maps/loyola-campus.html> to get each possible physical location on the two campus of Concordia.
+It also parses <http://www.concordia.ca/maps/sgw-campus.html> and <http://www.concordia.ca/maps/loyola-campus.html> to get each possible physical location on the two campuses of Concordia.

 ## Installation

-I strongly suggest to create a [virtualenv][ve] for this project.
+I strongly suggest you to create a [virtualenv][ve] for this project.
-Providing you have pip installed on your machine, use `pip install -r requirements.txt` to install the required modules.
+Then, providing you have pip installed on your machine, use `pip install -r requirements.txt` to install the required modules.

 ## Configuration file

 Make sure to modify appropriately [config_example.py](/config_example.py), with the CLIENT_ID and CLIENT_SECRET of the app you will create in the [the Google API console][gapi].
-Then change its name to config.py.
+Then change the file name to config.py.

 ## Running